CleverRaven/Cataclysm-DDA/doc/DEVELOPER_FAQ.md

 ##Adding a monster
 1. Edit mtype.h.
 Change the enum mon_id and insert a unique identifier for your new monster type.
 Be sure to put it among similar monsters.
+	Add or remove the appropriate entry to the monster_names array in tile_id_data.h Add the monster to init_translation in mongroupdef.cpp.
-2. Edit montypedef.cpp.
-A macro is used for monsters and it is pretty straightforward (Any of this ring a bell?).
+2. Edit monsters.json  It is pretty straightforward (Any of this ring a bell?).
 	Be ABSOLUTELY sure that you insert the macro at the same point in the list as your inserted the identifier in mon_id!
 3. Your monster type is now valid, but won't be spawned.
-If you want it to be spawned among similar monsters, edit mongroupdef.cpp.
+If you want it to be spawned among similar monsters, edit monstergroups.json.
 Find the appropriate array, and insert the identifier for your monster (e.g, mon_zombie).
 Make sure it comes in before the NULL at the end of the list.
+	Cost_multiplier, makes it more expensive to spawn.
+The higher the cost, the more 'slots' it takes up, and freq is how frequent they spawn.
+	See mongroupdef.cpp:line:116 and up.
-4. If you want your monster to drop items, edit monitemsdef.cpp.
+4. If you want your monster to drop items, edit monster_drops.json.
 Make a new array for your monster type with all the map item groups it may carry, and a chance value for each.
 5. Your monster may have a special attack, a monattack::function reference.